List of universities in the United Kingdom by date of foundation: Recognised bodies without university status

 Some recognised bodies (bodies with degree awarding powers) have not been formally granted university status.
 Educational institutions with their own degree awarding powers but which are not formally recognised as universities are listed here by date of receiving their degree awarding powers.
 This table does not include colleges of the University of London (all of which are recognised bodies with the authority to grant University of London degrees, and many of which also have their own degree awarding powers), which are listed below.

 Federal universities

 Some institutions were members of federal universities as university-level institutions before becoming universities in their own right.

 University of London

 The University of London was formed as a degree-awarding examining board in 1836 in response to the application of University College London (UCL) to be chartered as a university.
-It originally operated a system of affiliated institutions with two registers: one (controlled by the government) of institutions allowed to submit students for examination for Arts and Law degrees, and a second (controlled by the university) of institutions allowed to submit students for medical degrees.
+It originally operated a system of affiliated institutions with two registers: one (controlled by the government) of institutions allowed to submit students for examination for Arts and Law degrees, with UCL and King's College London (KCL) as the two initial colleges named in the charter, and a second (controlled by the university) of institutions allowed to submit students for medical degrees.
 Apart from being allowed to submit students for London examinations, there was no connection between the affiliated colleges and the university.